innerdesign/phoenix-dark/README.md

 - Colors for keywords / control characters / ponctuation etc. are muted;
 - Optimised to work with the lit-html extension (js in html in js...).

+HTML colors are different / contrasting with JS colors so when both languages are mixed in string template literals they are clearly distinct.

 ### Javascript
 ![js demo](./screenshots/js1.png)